gagecantrelle/CardBattler/README.md

 -Paper > Rock

 -BlackJack
-Draws from a 20-card deck with 2 copies of each card, ranging from 1 to 10.
+Draws from a 36-card deck with out the king, queen, ace, or joker card, the card number ranging from 2 to 10 .
 The player whose card total value that equal to 21 or close to it.
 If the Value goes over 21, they lose

 # setup